Saturday, August 1, 2020 · 16 min read

 Even more, the flexibility of Dewesoft software licensing allows customers to read and analyze recorded data files on any computer(s) without any additional software license.

 The potential to help facilitate and qualify the development of household appliances is even larger.
-Dewesoft can measure much more, for example, appliance working noise, a vibration of vacuum cleaners, or the speed of revolution of high-speed blenders - almost everything a customer may need.
+Dewesoft can measure much more, for example, appliance working noise, the vibration of vacuum cleaners, or the speed of revolution of high-speed blenders - almost everything a customer may need.